 FEATURED WORK

-Rhys Kerec as ‘Kyle’ in ‘Bigfoot and the Social Regime’.
-Photo courtesy of Claire Luther
+Rhys Kerec as ‘The Father’ in ‘ECHOES’.
+Photo courtesy of Mihir Bhasin.

 Rhys Kerec as ‘Randall’ in ‘That’s Funny’.
 Photo by Joshua Belinfante.